awsdocs/amazon-application-discovery-user-guide/doc_source/discovered_servers.md

 To export network dependencies and process information for one server at a time, you can use a server's detail screen\.
 You can find the export jobs for a server in a table located in the **Exports** section of the server's detail screen\.
 If no export jobs yet exist, the table is empty\.
 You can simultaneously export up to five collections of data\.

 **Note**
 Exporting server data from the console is only available for data collected by an agent running on that server\.
-If you want to download data collected by a connector, see [Export System Performance Data for All Servers](export-data.md#export-data-api)\.
+If you want to download data collected by a connector, see [Export data collected for all servers](export-data.md#export-data-api)\.
 Or, if you want to bulk export data for all servers where agents have been installed, see [Data Exploration in Amazon Athena](explore-data.md)\.<a name="export"></a>

 **To export detailed server data**